jasonjdominguez99/MPhys_Sem1_LiquidCrystalMachineLearning/README.md

 # MPhys_Sem1_LiquidCrystalMachineLearning
- First semester MPhys project work on applying machine learning to the automatic detection of liquid crysta phases from their textures.
+ First semester MPhys project work on applying machine learning to the automatic detection of liquid crystal phases from their textures.